Data Analytics for Supply Chain Sustainability

 In the previous article, I presented solutions that assist the operations to solve problems and optimize the resources to reach the best efficiency.

-Supply Chain Network Design Article (Link) — (Image by Author)
+Supply Chain Network Design Article

 For your green transformation, the tools and methodologies will be similar.
-The only difference is now that your objective function will support the reduction of CO2 emissions.
+The only difference is that your objective function will support the reduction of CO2 emissions.

-In a previous article, I used methodology to design an optimal network of factories to manufacture and deliver products to specific markets.
+In a previous article, I used a methodology to design an optimal network of factories to manufacture and deliver products to specific markets.

 The idea was to use a linear programming model to select decision variables (factory locations) to produce and deliver products at a minimum cost.